Five Biblical Principles for Tax Policy

 To tax economically accomplishing individuals at a higher percentage is to punish them for doing right.
 This is not in keeping with God’s revealed purposes for government.

-Those who work harder, who work smarter, who are creative and innovative, who decide to take more risk than the next person should be incentivized by the government, because in God’s mind He intends it to be “a minister of God to you for good” (Romans 13:4), and it is “sent by Him for … the praise of those who do right” (1 Peter 2:14).
+Those who work harder, who work smarter, who are creative and innovative, who decide to take more risk than the next person should be incentivized by the government, because in God’s mind He intends it to be a minister of God to you for good (Romans 13:4), and sent by Him for … the praise of those who do right (1 Peter 2:14).

 The principle of proportionality is biblical, and so one may expect practical benefits to result—since obedience to God’s ways and His wisdom are always the doorway to blessing, should He so choose.
 Here are at least three of the ways this principle brings blessing to a nation: